St. Augustine is the oldest continuously occupied European-established settlement within the borders of the continental United States.

 Saint Augustine was founded 451 years ago on September 8, 1565, by Spanish admiral Pedro Menéndez de Avilés, Florida's first governor.
 He named the settlement "San Agustín," as his ships bearing settlers, troops, and supplies from Spain had first sighted land in Florida eleven days earlier on August 28, the feast day of St. Augustine.
 The city served as the capital of Spanish Florida for over 200 years, and became the capital of British East Florida when the territory briefly changed hands between Spain and Britain.

-We spent some time visiting the San Marcos Fort which I'll cover in more detail.
+We spent some time visiting the San Marcos Fort which I covered here.

 Click here to visit St. Photios Church.

-The oldest wooden school will also be covered in another post.
+The oldest wooden school was covered in another post.

 Click here for a detailed post about the college.

 On the National Register of Historic Places it was built in 1883 as the winter residence of Franklin Smith utilizing his method of construction of poured concrete and crushed coquina shell.
 It is built 1/10th the scale of a section of the Alhambra Palace in Granada, Spain.

 This museum is somewhere I would like to come back to see.